Avaiga/taipy-doc/docs/manuals/core/config/pipeline-config.md

 [`PipelineConfig`](../../../reference/#taipy.core.config.pipeline_config.PipelineConfig) you can use the `taipy.configure_pipeline()` method with the following parameters:

--   `name`: The name of this new pipeline configuration.
-This name should be unique.
+-   `id`: The id of this new pipeline configuration.
+This id should be unique.
 -   `tasks`: The list of tasks configurations.
 -   `properties`: The dictionary of additional properties.